 Before we get into what each of these roles, I want to clarify the difference between general and personal advice.

 General Advice is essentially just information.
 It’s information about all aspects of personal finance that can help you understand concepts and ideas.
-For example, I might share general advice about managing cash flow or how investments work.
+For example, on this website I share general advice about concepts such as managing cash flow or how investing works.
 It might also include ways to increase your income or steps to get out of debt.
-None of those concepts tell you exactly what to do.
-It is then your decision whether that information is relevant and how you apply it to your life.
+None of those concepts take into account your specific financial situation or personal objectives and therefore don’t instruct you as to what to do.
+It is then up to you to decide whether the information is relevant to you and how it may apply to your life.

 On the other hand, there is Personal Advice or Specific Financial Advice.
 This is where someone takes general information, considers your unique circumstances, and applies a directive for how you should act.